 Start by taking a pencil and holding it about 18 inches from your face at eye level.
-Then, move it from left to right as far as you can see without moving your head.
+Then, with your eyes focused on the pencil, slowly move it from left to right as far as you can see without moving your head.

 Return to center and then move the pencil up and down as far as you can see – again, making sure to avoid moving your head.
 Repeat this 5 times in both directions.